- What is a Basic Incorporation Checklist?

 - Keep track of finances for tax purposes

-Do I have to Register/Qualify My Out of State or Country Corporation in California?
+Should I Register/Qualify My Out-of-State Corporation in California?

 A foreign (out of state or country) corporation transacting intrastate business in the State of California must qualify to do so with the Secretary of State's office.
-"Transacting intrastate business" is defined as entering into repeated and successive transactions of a corporation's business in this state, other than interstate or foreign commerce.
+"Transacting intrastate business" is defined as entering into repeated and successive transactions of a corporation's business in this state other than interstate or foreign commerce.
 See California Corporations Code Section 191.
-If you are unable to make a determination based upon the contents of Corporations Code Section 191, you will need to consult private legal counsel.
+You should consult with legal counsel if you are unable to make a determination based on the applicable statutes.

 What are Articles of Incorporation?